 - 1. Eat foods that have helped relieve constipation in the past - 2.
 Eat foods high in fiber or roughage. - a.
-Fruits fresh or dried fruits, especially those with skin or seeds (apples, pears, peaches, tomatoes, berries, raisins, and dates - b.
-Raw or cooked vegetables - c.
-Cereals and flours bran, whole wheat bread - d.
-Drink prune juice - 4.
-Sprinkle 1 2 tablespoons of unprocessed bran to you food. - 5.
+Examples: Drink prune juice, fruits fresh or dried fruits, especially those with skin or seeds, Raw or cooked vegetables, Cereals and flours bran, whole wheat bread - 3.
+Sprinkle 1 2 tablespoons of unprocessed bran to you food. - 4.
 Drink plenty of fluids eight to ten 8-ounce glasses a day